 STEP 10: Do not tell the police officer you are “fine” unless you really are.
 Explain the facts about what happened and any injuries you sustained to the police officer in detail.

 STEP 11: See a doctor as soon as possible for any injuries you sustained even if you think you are okay.
 It never hurts to get checked out even if you don’t want to go by ambulance to the Emergency Room.
 Follow up with your own doctor or seek treatment at the ER or an Urgent Care facility right away.

-This is not a one size fits all checklist, but it provides a good general overview of what to do at the scene of a car accident.
+This is not a one size fits all checklist, but it provides a good general overview of what to do at the scene of a car accident in Atlanta.

 By following those steps or having a friend or family member follow those steps for you at the scene, you will have gathered a lot of helpful evidence to assist your car accident attorney in preparing the best possible personal injury case for you.

 To better help you understand why each piece of evidence you are collecting is important, let’s break them down step by step:

 Step 1: Call 911 to Ask For Medical Assistance and Obtain A Car Accident Police Report